| Read Time: 9 minutes

 We prepared this short guide to give you a step-by-step process to follow if you have been in a car accident.
 We cannot make it as if the accident didn’t even happen.
 But if you follow our advice you will be on your way to making sure you don’t make things worse now that the car accident is over.

-And after the dust settles, you should read our Free Legal Consumer Guide to Car Accident Cases in Maryland, to get answers to your questions now.
+And after the dust settles, you should read our Free Legal Guide to Car Accident Cases in Maryland, to get answers to your questions now.
+And get a free consultation with a Waldorf, Maryland personal injury attorney.

-What to Do After a Car Accident in Maryland
+What to Do At the Scene of the Car Accident

 Step 1: Make Sure Everyone Is Safe and Call for Help